Astronomical Data Science with Python

 Astronomical Data Science with Python covers a range of core concepts necessary to efficiently study the ever-growing datasets developed in modern astronomy.
 In particular, this workshop teaches learners to perform database operations (SQL queries, joins, filtering) and to create publication-quality data visualizations.
 Learners will use software packages common to the general and astronomy-specific data science communities (Pandas, Astropy, Astroquery) combined with two astronomical datasets: the large, all-sky, multi-dimensional dataset from the Gaia satellite, which measures the positions, motions and distances of approximately a billion stars in our Milky Way galaxy with unprecedented accuracy and precision; and the Pan-STARRS photometric survey, which precisely measures light output and distribution from many stars.
 Together, the software and datasets are used to reproduce part of the analysis from the article “Off the beaten path: Gaia reveals GD-1 stars outside of the main stream” by Drs.
 Adrian M. Price-Whelan and Ana Bonaca.
 This lesson shows how to identify and visualize the GD-1 stellar stream, which is a globular cluster that has been tidally stretched by the Milky Way.

 The workshop is based on the teaching style of the Carpentries, and learners will follow along while the instructors write the code on screen.
-More information can be found on the workshop website (will be activated once registration is live).
+More information can be found on the workshop website.

 Who: The workshop is open and free to all researchers in the Netherlands at PhD candidate level and higher.
 We do not accept registrations by Master students.
 The workshop is aimed at PhD candidates and other researchers or research software engineers.